FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 --- abstract

 This document describes Forwarding Commitment BGP (FC-BGP), an extension to the Border Gateway Protocol (BGP) that provides security for the path of Autonomous Systems (ASes) through which a BGP UPDATE message passes.
-Forwarding Commitment（FC）is a cryptographically signed code to certify an AS's routing intent on its directly connected hops.
+Forwarding Commitment (FC) is a cryptographically signed code to certify an AS's routing intent on its directly connected hops.
 Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in BGP UPDATE and validate network forwarding on the data plane.

 --- middle

 # Introduction

+This document describes FC-BGP, a mechanism for providing path security for Border Gateway Protocol (BGP) {{RFC4271}} route advertisements.

 The FC-BGP control plane mechanism described in this document is to verify the authenticity of BGP advertised routes.
-FC-BGP is fully compatible with BGP and provides more security benefits in case of partial deployment compared with BGPsec.
+FC-BGP is fully compatible with BGP and provides more security benefits in case of partial deployment compared with BGPsec, which we will prove at {{comparison}}.

 FC-BGP extends the BGP UPDATE message with a new optional, transitive, and extended path attribute called FC (Forwarding Commitment).
 When the BGP UPDATE message traverses an FC-BGP enabled AS, it adds a new FC according to the AS order in AS_PATH.
 Subsequent ASes can then use the list of FCs in the UPDATE message to verify that the advertised path is consistent with the AS_PATH attribute.

 Similar to BGPsec defined in {{RFC8205}}, FC-BGP relies on RPKI to perform route origin validation.
 Additionally, any FC-enabled BGP speaker that wishes to generate and propagate FC along with BGP UPDATE messages MUST use a router certificate from RPKI that is associated with its AS number.
 The router key generation here follows {{RFC8635}}.